mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Cutlass:** The standard shipboard blade weapon, often kept near airlocks to repel boarders.

-**Dagger:** A small knife weapon, approximately 20–30 centimetres in length.
+**Dagger:** A small knife weapon, approximately 20–30 centimeters in length.

 **Improvised:** Sometimes a Traveller just has to use whatever comes to hand.
 This covers any non- weapon object a Traveller grabs during a fight.